joelsalazarnet/morning-brew/README.md

     * Filters out YouTube Shorts using the `isShort()` function.
     * Creates a new playlist and adds the filtered videos.
     * Logs progress and errors.
+    * Stores the created playlist ID in user properties.
 * **`isShort(videoId)`:**
     * Retrieves the duration of a YouTube video.
     * Parses the duration string to calculate the total seconds.
     * Returns `true` if the duration is less than 3 minutes (180 seconds), indicating a Short.
+* **`deletePlaylist()`:**
+    * Retrieves the playlist ID from user properties.
+    * Deletes the playlist if the ID exists.
+    * Logs the deletion or the absence of a stored ID.

 ## Customization